-The level of community pride expressed in 2016 by people living in the Waikato region was similar to that measured in 2006.
+The level of community pride expressed by people living in the Waikato region in 2018 was lower than in 2006.

 This indicator is the sense of pride reported by people in the Waikato region when asked about the way their city/town looks and feels.
 It uses information drawn from the Quality of Life Survey.